Is Bronson & Migliaccio calling you? Here's what you need to know.

 Not all debt collectors follow the rules.
 Bronson & Migliaccio LLP, a law office located in Williamsville, NY, collects delinquent credit card accounts and similar debt.
 It has featured prominently on consumer complaint boards and a search of the PACER (Public Access to Court Electronic Records) website turns up several instances of Bronson & Migliaccio LLP being taken for court for allegedly violating the FDCPA.

-Acording to PACER**, Anthony Castelo, a Massachusetts resident, incurred a financial obligation that was later submitted to Cavalry Portfolio Services LLC and Bronson & Migliaccio LLP for collection.
-When Cavalry representatives contacted Mr. Castelo, he informed them that the debt was beyond the statute of limitations and to cease contacting him.
+Acording to PACER**, a Massachusetts consumer incurred a financial obligation that was later submitted to Cavalry Portfolio Services LLC and Bronson & Migliaccio LLP for collection.
+When Cavalry representatives contacted the consumer, he informed them that the debt was beyond the statute of limitations and to cease contacting him.

-Soon afterward, Bronson & Migliaccio LLP representatives called Mr. Castelo, who repeated that collecting his debt was barred by the statute of limitations.
+Soon afterward, Bronson & Migliaccio LLP representatives called the consumer, who repeated that collecting his debt was barred by the statute of limitations.
 The agent allegedly threatened him with legal action that was never taken.
-Collectors for the law firm subsequently called Mr. Castelo several times per day, and were allegedly rude and abusive in their communications.
+Collectors for the law firm subsequently called the consumer several times per day, and were allegedly rude and abusive in their communications.
 They also allegedly called him at his place of employment even though he had advised that he could not be contacted there.